MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/associationtype.md

 ---
-title: AssociationType Value Set ms.service: bing-ads-campaign-management-service ms.topic: article
+title: AssociationType Value Set - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the entity types that can be associated with an ad extension.
 ---
-# AssociationType Value Set
+# AssociationType Value Set - Campaign Management
 Defines the entity types that can be associated with an ad extension.

 ## Syntax